Independent Right of Residence for Spouses ("Eheunabhängiges Aufenthaltsrecht")

 If you are unable to obtain an Independent right of residence for spouses, you can try the following options to remain in Germany:

-• Are you from a country at war or under the threat of persecution in your country?
+- Are you from a country at war or under the threat of persecution in your country?
 Then you may be entitled to asylum.
-Make sure you seek advice to learn more about your options.
 You can find helpful information and counselling centres in our "Asylum Procedure" chapter.

-Important: You must seek advice and learn more about your options.
+Important: Counselling centres can provide you with important information and support.
 You can find counselling centres in the section "Where can I find advice and support?".

 Where can I find advice and support?